List of Blake's 7 characters: Avon's possible survival

 It was in the contract of actor Gareth Thomas that Blake's death should be totally unambiguous.
 Therefore, a different type of gun was used by Avon as well as showing blood and Blake's dead body.
-By comparison, the apparent deaths of the regular characters at the end of the fourth series are less clearcut, with Avon last seen still standing and the others shot down with weapons which produce no visible injury - in the case of Vila, not even being shown to be struck by a beam from a weapon.
+By comparison, the apparent deaths of the regular characters at the end of the fourth series are less clearcut, with Avon last seen still standing and the others shot down with weapons that produce no visible injury—in the case of Vila, not even being shown having any weapon pointed at him, nor any onscreen shot fired at him, unlike his crewmates and guard casualties.
 The ambiguous ending was arranged so that the characters played by those actors who wished to stay on for the proposed fifth series would only be stunned or wounded.
-The absence of the characters of those who did not would be explained as by their having been killed.

-The end credit sequence for the final episode of the fourth series begins with the sound of a single shot followed by several others in quick succession.
+The absence of the characters of those who did not would be explained by their having been killed.
+The end credit sequence for the final episode of the fourth series begins with the sound of a single shot followed by several others in quick succession, before the theme music fades in.

 Beyond the series, a number of licensed works have portrayed some of the Scorpio crew having survived the finale.

-The 1984 non canon tie-in novel Afterlife, told how both Avon and Vila survived the shoot-out on Gauda Prime and, after some time traveling with Korell, Avon's former jailor on Gauda Prime, eventually wound up on a new ship (captained by Avon's sister, Tor Avon, just as tyrannical as Servalan) which was christened Blake's 7.
+The 1984 non-canonical tie-in novel Afterlife tells of how both Avon and Vila survived the shoot-out on Gauda Prime and, after some time travelling with Korell, Avon's former jailor on Gauda Prime, end up on a new ship (captained by Avon's sister, Tor Avon, just as tyrannical as Servalan) which was christened Blake's 7.